Friend or Foe: The Influence of Ambient Sound on Risk Perception

 Date Written: February 23, 2020

-Research in the field of multisensory perception shows that what we hear can influence what we see.
-We hypothesize that this is also true for the perception of risk.
-We conduct three laboratory studies to test our hypothesis, using judgments of financial asset risk (“volatility”) as a testbed.
-We document findings consistent with the idea that the presence of ambient sound impacts the perception of risk and that an important element of this impact is a hardwired association between auditory volume and visual instability.
-We discuss how our findings suggest that the presence of ambient sound has mixed consequences for human performance in contexts of judgment and decision-making under uncertainty across domains (e.g., financial, medical, and military decision-making), and how they raise new questions for future research.
+Research in the field of multisensory perception shows that what we hear can influence what we see in a wide range of perceptual tasks.
+We hypothesize that this extends to the visual perception of risk and conducted three laboratory studies to test our hypothesis, using judgments of financial asset risk (“volatility”) as a testbed.
+We provide evidence that the presence of ambient sound impacts risk perception and that part of this impact comes from a general association between auditory volume and visual instability.
+We discuss the implications of our findings for varying domains of decision-making under uncertainty (e.g., financial, medical, and military decision-making), and raise new questions for future research.

 Suggested Citation: Suggested Citation